Cabinet color preview

 Still verify

-Check physical samples in your real lighting before making the final cabinet decision.
+Test physical samples in your actual lighting before the final choice.

 Kitchen cabinet color visualizer FAQ